AliChoukatli/CyberShield-Enterprise/02_AD_Integration_User_Management/Documentation/02_Manage_Users_Groups.md

+## 👥 Managing Users and Security Groups in Active Directory

 ## 📝 Introduction

 In this section, you'll learn how to create and manage **user accounts** and **security groups** in Active Directory.
 These accounts represent employees within different departments (e.g., IT, HR, Sales) and will later be used for authentication, authorization, and Group Policy targeting.